byuitechops/d2l-to-canvas-conversion-tool/README.md

 |------|-------------|
 | -e | Looks in the tool's `factory/originalZip` folder and uses the first zip it finds, instead of downloading a course |

+## Trello
+We use Trello to organize conversion efforts with Campus & Online.

+Before running a course do the following the trello card:
+1. Add your name to the trello card (so no one else tries to run the course at the same time)
+2. (campus only) Verify the link to Brightspace

+After the conversion has completed for a course, do the following:
+1. Move HTML report into Google Drive
+2. Remove yourself from the Trello Card
+3. Move the Trello card to the next column in line

 ## Prompt

 The first step of the process asks you a variety of questions to determine what and how the tool needs to run.
-If you save your username (USR) and or password (PASS) as environment variables you will not be prompted for them.
+If you save your username (USR) and or password (PASS) as environment variables you will not be prompted for them (more details in the setup section).
 The questions asked in the prompt vary on the chosen platform so you may or may not be asked all of the following:

 1. (Required) What platform is the course on?
 (Online, Pathway, Campus)
 2. (Required) What is the Brightspace OU?